FarronF/limerick-council-meetings/meetings/2020/07/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15th June 2020.md

 be removed from Shannon Group and transferred to The Office of Public Works and he proposed

-that the Minister for Culture, Heritage and the Gaeltacht be written to on the matter.--- 10
+that the Minister for Culture, Heritage and the Gaeltacht be written to on the matter.
+---
+10

 Councillor O’ Donovan requested a copy of the lease between Limerick City and County Council and